Apple seeks support for new spaceship-like campus

 Oppenheimer touted the design and the benefits of the new campus, saying "what's currently a sea of asphalt will be transformed into nearly 120 acres of green space."

-He noted that the 126-acre campus would include wooded walking areas, restaurants and fitness centers, but it would not be open to the public.
+He noted that the 126-acre campus would include wooded walking areas, restaurants and fitness centres, but it would not be open to the public.

 The city of Cupertino is due to consider Apple's plans later this year, Oppenheimer said.
 In a public hearing on Apple's plan last September, many residents expressed concerns about the increase in traffic and the impact of construction on the area.